DaraOladapo/Mooda/README.md

 # Mooda
-Mooda is written with C# using Xamarin.Forms
+Mooda is a demo application with C# using Xamarin.Forms to show text analysis using Microsoft Cognitive Services.
+The basic purpose is to detect the feelings in a statement.
+## Dependencies
+Microsoft Cognitive Services
+xamarin.Forms